 Our goal at East Bay Pediatrics is to provide outstanding medical care to children and adolescents.
 We are committed to the promotion of preventive medicine such as the implementation of universal immunizations and the judicious use of antibiotics.
 Additionally, we play an active role on the teaching staff at the Alpert School of Medicine at Brown University.
 During your visits, you may therefore meet medical students rotating through our office.
 We are extremely proud of the fact that our doctors have received several teaching awards from the medical school.
 Furthermore, we were one of the first pediatric practices in the state to use the electronic medical records (EMR) and to become a NCQA (National Committee for Quality Assurance) Certified Medical Home.
 These aspects of our medical practice help us provide coordinated and comprehensive care to you and your children.

-The philosophy at East Bay Pediatrics is that we can best deliver the highest quality of healthcare through teamwork.
-In addition to our pediatricians and nurse practitioner, our team includes office manager Fran Pray, nurse care manager for Blue Cross/Blue Shieldsubscribers, billing coordinator Robin Archambault, lab supervisor Linda Mazzeo, and a staff of highly qualified secretaries and medical assistants.
+The philosophy at East Bay Pediatrics is that we deliver the highest quality of healthcare through teamwork.
+In addition to our pediatricians and nurse practitioner, our team includes Practice Manager Dori Mazzeo, Billing Manager Robin Archambault, and a staff of highly qualified administrative and medical assistants.

 Marco Ferretti MD